arraywaves/gitea-migrate/README.md

       }'
    ```

-   Make sure to modify the script with your repository details before running.
+   Make sure to set `MIRROR_MODE` to `webhook` or `both` and modify the script with your repository details before running.

 ## Project Structure